Gibbs Sampling of Continuous Potentials on a Quantum Computer: Semi-analytic functions

 Note that the tail of a Bernstein random variable shows a sub-exponential behavior eventually, as described by \cref{eq:BernsteinTail}.
 Indeed, the set of Bernstein random variables coincides with the set of positive sub-exponential distributions as stated bellow.

 \begin{prop} The set of Bernstein random variables is the set of almost surely positive random variables that are sub-exponential. \end{prop}

-\begin{proof} This follows from the characterization of sub-exponential random variables in \cite[Proposition 2.7.1]{vershynin2018high}, according to which, the positive random variable $X$ is sub-exponential if and only if $\EE X^m \leq Q^m\, m^m$ for some $Q\geq0$.\footnote {In \cite{vershynin2018high} the exponent $m$ is taken to be any real number larger than $1$, but one could readily observe that $m\in\mathbb N$ is also a sufficient condition through the same proof provided in \cite {vershynin2018high}.} Now, let $X$ be a sub-exponential distribution.
+\begin{proof} This follows from the characterization of sub-exponential random variables in \citep[Proposition 2.7.1]{vershynin2018high}, according to which, the positive random variable $X$ is sub-exponential if and only if $\EE X^m \leq Q^m\, m^m$ for some $Q\geq0$.\footnote {\citet{vershynin2018high} take the exponent $m$ to be any real number larger than $1$, but one can readily observe that $m\in\mathbb N$ is also a sufficient condition in their proofs.} Now, let $X$ be a sub-exponential distribution.
 Using $\frac{m^m}{e^{m-1}} \leq m!$, we have

 which concludes that $X$ has a Bernstein property.

 Conversely, assume $X$ has a Bernstein property.
 From $m! \leq m^m$, one concludes that

 which provides that $X$ is a sub-exponential random variable. \end{proof}